Gashaw512/burp-frame/scripts/README.md

 ### ❓ FAQ
 1. How do I export the certificate from Burp?
   > Go to Proxy → Proxy Settings → Import/Export CA Certificate

   > Choose DER format and save as cert.der

-4. Go to Proxy > Options > CA Certificate > Export and select DER format.

-5. Why does ADB remount fail?
+2. Why does ADB remount fail?
 Verify the emulator supports root access (adb root).
 Genymotion typically works out of the box.
 For AVDs, you may need:

 ```bash
 adb disable-verity